FloofyPeachy/TrainControl/HowDoesItWork.md

 **SendWirelessMTC** Sent from main signal servers, provided with a W-MTC message.

 Also btw, will they be interoperable between OpenComputers and ComputerCraft?
 Maybe soon, although I don't think anyone will be using it.
+Potientally, if I make an "interoperative" version of TrainControl, that uses standard OpenComputer modems and creates rednet messages.

 ## Signal Numbers to Letters